TokTok/website2/toktok/design/tqnl.md

 # Technical Design

--   TQNL will sit on top of the DHT API, and will use DHT.c functions along with the corresponding `net_crypto.c` and `crypto_core.c` to connect to servers provided by the user.
+-   TQNL will use the existing DHT API, and will use DHT.h data types along with the corresponding tox networking functions to connect to servers provided by the user.
--   Users will call the `tox_function()` with the server lookup information (IP or hostname, Port, Public Key), and the string to be queried.
+-   Users will call the `tox_function()` with the server lookup information (IP or hostname, port, public key), and the string to be queried.
--   Servers will be specified by a Domain name, or IP address, a port, and a public key.
+-   Servers will be specified by a domain name, or IP address, a port, and a public key.
 -   TQNL will connect to the server, deliver the query packet, and then store the server + query information in an array.
+-   The packet will consist of the nonce, and the string the client wishes to search for.
 -   The query packet to the name-server will be encrypted with the DHT key, and the server key.
 -   The query packet to the name-server includes the DHT public key, the